prpole/dissertation/chapter2/notes.md

 transforming the environment they find themselves in---which transformation is possible to a much greater degree beyond the dense and alienated environment of the city.]

+[For Billy and Saxon, choosing among possible environments and, by extension, possible modes of being also entails choosing how to relate to their forebears.
+They experience a more voluntary form of the atavism of *Before Adam*: where *BA*'s protagonist unwittingly exceeds the boundaries of individual experience, Billy and Saxon seek out a consciousness that exceeds themselves and the timescale of the individual.
+They willfully change their environment and their relation to it only after understanding themselves in terms of their forebears and of broader historical action.
+[Conceding a degree of environmental determinism, at least as far as the broad categories of rural and urban environments, the pair nevertheless have a degree of choice in choosing a new environment and in transforming the environment they find themselves in---which transformation is possible to a much greater degree beyond the dense and alienated environment of the city.]]

 <!--on BD-->